stafihub/network/mainnets/stafihub-1/genesis-validator.md

 ```shell
 stafihubd keys add YOUR_WALLET_NAME --keyring-backend file
 ```
 You can recover your keys with `--recover` flag if you have mnemonic.
+If you generate a new key, please remember to backup your mnemonic.

 #### Add genesis account:
 Note: We will reserve 5 FIS to your account in the genesis file.